kongware/ftor/README.md

 <img src="https://i.stack.imgur.com/UqCPm.png?s=328&g=1" width="164" height="164" alt="ftor">

-An idiomatic, non-dogmatic lazy lib that encodes the functional paradigm in Javascript.
+The typed functional paradigm adapted to untyped environments and encoded in Javascript.

 # Status

 This library is experimental and still work in progress.

-# Main focus
+# Mission Statement

+Originally this lib was the attempt to transfer Haskell idioms to Javascript.
+However, I finally realized that Haskell suffers from a fundamental weakness: It is just too complicated to become part of the mainstream.
+A programming language is still a language and what is a language worth that is only really understood by few.

+The reason for Haskell's complexity is its close relationship to mathematics, namely category theory.
+Maths is a curse and a blessing at the same time.
+It offers proofs, composibility, elegance but it also leads to non-intuitive reasoning and non-intuitive algorithms.
+It leads to code whose runtime behavior is difficult to predict.

+Consequently, ftor is now the attempt to adapt the typed functional paradigm to an untyped environment.
+It is an exploration with uncertain outcome.

+## It is all about functions

-ftor attempts to facilitate the work with pure functions, function composition and combinators and hence depends heavily on the following toolset:
+I believe Javascript's prototype system is deeply flawed and leads to less robust, hard to read code.
+This is the reason why ftor mainly relies on function composition and other combinators and hence depends heavily on the following toolset:

 * closures
 * first class functions